 - A Professor's Work is Never Done

 How do I encounter a Team GO Rocket Invasion?

-I was having trouble identifying them at first, but the Pokéstop disc isn't just discolored.
+The Pokéstop disc isn't just discolored either.
 It also behaves erratically — spinning quickly and changing direction often — which gives you additional clues.

-When you tap on the member of Team GO Rocket, you enter a trainer battle like the ones you are used to seeing against friends and Team Leaders.
+When you spin an Invaded PokéStop, you are challenged to a battle like the ones you are used to seeing against friends and Team Leaders.
 These battles normally have three different Pokémon of the same type, so make sure you have a selection of battle parties with different types to counteract this.

 What Shadow Pokémon will I be fighting?

 While there is some chance to the Shadow Pokémon a Team Go Rocket Grunt will challenge you with, they provide players with hints just before you challenge them.
 These hints include:

 |Coiled and ready to strike!||Poison||Zubat*, Nidoran♂*, Nidoran♀*, Nidorino*, Nidorina*, Muk, Weezing*||Psychic, Ground|